 For the next couple of days, we all did serious damage to our credit cards with shopping.
 While New York is an inspiring place for 'window shopping', it's even more fun when you walk away with the very item you fell in love with.

 I got a pair of Mociun shorts from new charming women's wear boutique, Honey in the Rough.
 The designer behind the print-based clothing line, Caitlin Mociun, attributes the illustrations of outsider artist Henry Darger as one of the main inspirations behind her wild and bizarre prints.
 Think tribal lines on comfy fabrics.
-The print that appears on this Mociun dress is the same one as on my new Mociun shorts.

 Next stop: one of my favorite new shops in the Lower East Side, Dear:55, run by Japanese expat, Moon Rhee, who sold me a unique copper ring with a dagger in the centre.